 10) Visit Burano and Murano –

 I found that 2 days in Venice was enough time to make a trip out of the main city.
-Therefore I opted to head to the colourful island of Burano in the evening of my first day in Venice.
+Therefore I opted to head to the colourful island of Burano, which is just one of the Venice Lagoon Islands that you can visit.

 Here, while the canals that cut through Burano’s streets remind you that you’re still in the Venetian Lagoon, the lack of crowds and the brightly coloured houses make it feel a world away… I really loved this little island and would suggest it as one of the best day trips from Venice that you could take.